-This group cohesion relies on corporeal and incorporeal signals like language, clothing, and body modification to build and strengthen their identities as members of a given group and, importantly, not members of an oppositional group, thus satisfying (in Smith's words) humans' inherent "drive for meaning and belonging" (1998, p.90).
+This group cohesion relies on corporeal and incorporeal signals like language, clothing, and body modification to build and strengthen their identities as members of a given group and, importantly, not members of an oppositional group, thus satisfying (in Smith's words) humans' inherent "drive for meaning and belonging" (1998, 90).
 Evans (2003) concurs, finding that liberal Protestants (in this case, Presbyterians) experience the least decline in states where members "have created a niche where they have [similar] conservative theological beliefs but consider themselves to be theological liberals compared to other members of the public" (p.
 467).

-Similar applications in terms of identity formation and cohesion are noted with reference to tattoos and deviance (Koch et al 2010), and political solidarity among Catholics (Starks and Robinson 2009).
-More directly, Copes and Williams (2005) used subcultural identity to illustrate "Straightedge."
-This is a (typically) internet subculture of often heavily tattooed punk rock music afficionados, vegetarians and fitness enthusiasts.
-Their motto is, "I don't drink; I don't smoke; I don't f\\\."
+Similar applications in terms of identity formation and cohesion are noted with reference to tattoos and deviance (Koch et al. 2010).
+More directly, Williams and Copes (2005) used subcultural identity to illustrate "Straightedge".
+This is a (typically) internet subculture of often heavily tattooed punk rock music aficionados, vegetarians and fitness enthusiasts.
+Their motto is, "I don't drink; I don't f".